Captain Francis Horatio Evory Townshend MC OBE (6A26)

 Notes for Captain Francis Horatio Evory Townshend (Frank) MC OBE Croix de Chevalier

 He wrote five books which are now all out of print; Earth (1929), Heaven (1930), Becoming (1939), Amen (1952) and Hell (1955).
-A review of his book 'Becoming' throws some light on Frank's writing - "This may be the most important book ever written about mankind and our relationship to all things.
-Part philosophy, part religion, part poetry, the book is an observation of mankind and how we have evolved of history into what we are and what our lives are today.
-No author has ever summarized humanity as correctly as Frank Townshend.
-It's the closest to a comprehensive understanding of the totality of existence as we can have in print. "
+A review of his book 'Earth' throws some light on Frank's writing “the most important book ever written about mankind and our relationship to all things.
+The author, Frank Townshend, was a philosopher, poet and prophet who shares visions of a hopeful future for humanity."

 Frank has the distinction of being the most highly decorated member of the Townsend family.